Welcome to our best 3D printer for resin review for 2021.

 Build Volume: 145 x 145 x 185 mm | Printer Type: LCD

 The final entry on this list is the Form 3 by Formlabs.

 You might recognize this name from the history of 3D printing, it’s one of the first big companies to start making printers.
-You’ll notice that the build volume is enormous on this printer, but that’s not the best part.
+You’ll notice that the build volume is enormous on this resin 3D printer, but that’s not the best part.

 The team at Formlabs put in a lot of engineering time and energy to maximize the speed and accuracy of this machine.
 There’s also been added efforts into features that result in a better final product.
 Prints from this machine are super smooth right off of the build plate.

 The system automatically detects resin, automatically fills the trough, and automatically changes what kind of resin is used on the print.

 The Form 3 is basically like a robot that does all the work for you.
 It’s fitted with a touchscreen and allows for WiFi printing.
 Looking at the performance of this printer, it’s equally impressive.

 The accuracy, precision, resolution, and reliability is unlike any other printer in this category.